cjtech-support/CJTech-Site-Notes/README.md

 <li>Detailed To Do Lists and Progress Reporting</li>
 </ul>

-Website Top Menu
+<h2>Website Top Menu</h2>
 1. Main Page:
 2. Web Mail Link
 3. Discussions (Forums)
 4. Terms and Policies

-1. Main Page
+<h3>Main Page</h3>
 The "Main Page" should introduce CJ Tech Support and identify the purpose of the business.
 The What, When, Where, Why and How of the business.

 Seperate the page into 3 area.
 1. Tech Support Check List